This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Big enough to have some great pubs and restaurants and yet small enough to easily walk around the downtown core.
+It’s big enough to have some great pubs and restaurants and yet small enough to easily walk around the downtown core.
 It is truly beautiful and, surrounded by water on three sides, is the perfect place to dip your toe into the Pacific Ocean.

-What to Do in Victoria BC
+Things to do in Victoria BC

-Take a Pub Tour:
+1. Take a Pub Tour

 Insider Tip: take the passenger harbour ferry from the main dock in the harbour; a fun little ride on boats often captained by ex-Marine officers.
-Buy a return ticket…you’ll be coming back.)
+Buy a return ticket…you’ll be coming back.

 Sit back and tipple a pint while watching the seaplanes land in the harbour.
 Best done on a windy day as they appear out of nowhere over the rooftops to drop into the water at your feet.

 A quick jaunt up Bastion Square lands you at the Irish Times, a favorite hang out of tourists and locals alike.
 Pull up a stool at the bar (my favorite place) and strike up a conversation with those around you; they may be from near or far but it’s always a great time.

 Housed in an old warehouse and home to one of the best art collections in Victoria, it’s worth a visit for one of their hand drawn pints; I like the Buckerfield’s Bitter.
-One’s enough though…let’s keep going.

 The waterfront drive in Victoria is stunning and the best way to do it is on a scooter.

-You can rent one down in the Inner Harbour and then scoot, scoot, scoot your way along the waterfront.
+You can rent a scooter down in Victoria’s Inner Harbor and then scoot, scoot, scoot your way along the waterfront.
 Simply keep the water on your right and it’s pretty hard to get lost.

 Turn around here and make your way back along Cadboro Bay Rd and Fort Street.
 Just try and wipe the smile off your face.

 We did this tour a couple of years ago and it remains as one of my favorite days ever.

 Victoria Spirits is housed in an old farm house on Old West Saanich Road.
 I call it a ‘ginnery‘ because that’s what they make; flavourful, herb infused gin (and because I don’t know what the real name for a ginnery is).

 Ask if you can have a tour of the still down below – they are proud of their work and are more than happy to show off the German constructed beauty that produces the magic elixer.